HAL at LIMOS✯

 Log in from the lab's collection at https://cnrs.hal.science/LIMOS

 Be sure to correctly enter the name of the journal or conference.
-This information will later be used to assign a score to the publication based on SJR (SCIMago) and CORE lists (see below under Publication Ranking).
+This information will later be used to assign a score to the publication based on the SJR (SCIMago) and CORE lists (see below under Publication Ranking).

 You can also enter the DOI (Digital Object Identifier) to perform this task if your document has one.